Rust, AWS Lambda, and too many Office quotes

 • Setup an Lambda function using the zip file as the source executable

 Now doing all that stuff manually is not too tedious, but I've been writing a lot Terraform lately and thought it would fun to Terraform-erize this process.
 If you're not familiar with Terraform, it's a Hashicorp product with the goal of making provisioned infrastructure easier to main through infrastructure as code, or IaC.
-Terraform using a configuration language called Hashicorp Configuration Language, or HCL, to define the who/what/when/where/why/how of our AWS infrastructure.
+Terraform uses a configuration language called Hashicorp Configuration Language, or HCL, to define the who/what/when/where/why/how of our AWS infrastructure.

 An example piece of TF configuration might look like: